How to Make Cute Little Acorn Cookies

 - Let the royal icing dry completely.

 - Flood the top of the acorn cookies with the darker blue royal icing.

 - Use the turkey lacer to smooth out the icing.

 - Add three-dot with the lighter royal icing

 - Add a white dot on top of the light blue dots.

 - Let the cookies dry completely.

 What kind of cookies are you making this fall?
-Are you making funny, monster, spooky or creepy cookies?
-Whatever you make I know it’s going to perfect for fall!
+Are you making funny, monster, spooky, or creepy cookies?
+Whatever you make I know it’s going to be perfect for fall!